DC Contact Improv

 The DC Jam's (Nearly) Monthly Underscore

 The Underscore's mutuality is fostered by people making the journey together.
-The more that those participating are on time and filled in, the better the chances of a good experience for all, so please do what you can to be prompt.
+It seems that the more that those participating are on time and filled in, the better it works, so please do what you can to be prompt.
 But come and enjoy, in any case.

 Our Underscores take place on the first Sunday of each month, with (usually) Ken providing an introductory description between 2:00 and 2:30, and then leading the path into the open score.
 We usually end the open score at 4:30, followed by the closing circle.

 Ken rants about the underscore in Our CI Jam And The Underscore.

 The dc-ci mailing list is a private list for current and former DC jammers.
 It's the central avenue for notifications about contact improv in the DC metropolitan area.
 Subscribe to receive emails about venue changes and special events.
 Conversation is held to jam and local dance topics, and it's a good way to be filled in on progressive dance and related arts in the area.